 The Agenda for Illinois’ Entrepreneurs

-Small Business Majority has created a comprehensive state policy agenda to ensure entrepreneurship is at the center of a thriving and inclusive economy in Illinois, with a particular emphasis on policies that will address systemic racism and sexism that are harming businesses owned by people of color, women and immigrants.
-The state’s 1.2 million small businesses employ 2.4 million people (about half of the private workforce) and created more than 68,000 jobs in 2015.
-Yet, despite their importance to the state’s economy, Illinois small businesses continue to face setbacks from the COVID-19 crisis and struggle to access the financing and tools they need to weather storm.
-This is particularly true for underserved businesses.
-Small Business Majority’s most recent survey found that even as economic conditions are starting to improve for some small businesses, small businesses owned by entrepreneurs of color are disproportionately lagging behind white-owned businesses.
+Small Business Majority’s Illinois policy agenda ensures that small business is at the center of a thriving and inclusive economy and advance policies that promote equitable pathways for entrepreneurship, with a particular emphasis on addressing systemic racism and sexism that impede economic inclusion and harm businesses owned by people of color, women and other underserved owners.
+The state’s 1.2 million small businesses employ 2.5 million people (about 45% of the private workforce), with firms less than 20 employees creating the largest net job gains.
+Yet, Illinois small businesses continue to face setbacks from the COVID-19 crisis and struggle to access the financing and support to weather the storm.
+Small Business Majority’s research has found that even as economic conditions are starting to improve for some small businesses, small businesses owned by entrepreneurs of color disproportionately lag behind white-owned businesses.